lonegunmanb/terraform-azure-avm-utl-compute-vmss-2-azapi/executor.md

      }
    }
    ```
+   **⚠️ CRITICAL:**
-   **⚠️ CRITICAL:** All new ephemeral variables for nested block sensitive/ephemeral fields MUST have `nullable = true`, regardless of whether the original field is Required or Optional in the provider schema.
+   - All new ephemeral variables for nested block sensitive/ephemeral fields MUST have `nullable = true`, regardless of whether the original field is Required or Optional in the provider schema.
+   - **If the field is Required** in the provider schema, the ephemeral variable MUST include a validation block that ensures: when the parent block is set, the required field must also be provided (e.g., `var.os_profile == null || var.os_profile_custom_data != null`).

 2. **Mark original field in `variables.tf`** (for code review):
    ```hcl